-I have this super duper grabber that my Hubby thinks he bought to pick up big hunks of meat on his smoker… little did he know that it is a perfect squash picker upper too!
+I have this super-duper grabber that my Hubby thinks he bought to pick up big chunks of meat on his smoker… little did he know that it is a perfect squash picker-upper too!

 When you cut it and shred it this way you end up with longer more pasta-like strands and the peeling will just pull away.
 They pile up quite nicely on a plate just waiting for whatever flavor you want to pair them with.

 One of my favorite ways to fix them is with Asian flavors in the style of a lo mien of sorts.
 The veggies vary from batch to batch because I use anything I have on hand.
 I have used celery, broccoli, peppers, zucchini, onion, and carrots just to name a few!
 Just stir-fried in a skillet sprayed with olive oil spray and a tsp of olive oil if it needs it and after they have softened I add my squash strands.
 I usually only fix this a small batch at a time for lunch so I only use 1 cup of squash and 1 cup of mixed veggies at a time

 I often top it with a good clean protein like grilled shrimp or chicken.

 I make a simple sauce full of flavors that I like:

 2 tbsp chicken broth

 1 tsp honey

 1/8 tsp sesame seed oil